djwatson/hawk/README.md

 `-p, --profile`
   Turn on the bytecode profiler.
 After the script finishes, statistics gathered are printed to stdout.
+Requires building with -DJIT=on

 `--exe`
   Compile the script in to an exe by linking it with libhawk_exe.